PTSSpace/MANIsimulation/README.md

 #### Spawn MANI in a custom gazebo world
 1. Save a `.world` file in `~/catkin_ws/src/MANIsimulation/manisim_gazebo/worlds`.
 The manisim package comes with `empty.world` and `moon.world`.
-2. Launch MANIsimulation.
+2. Launch MANIsimulation with the `world` command line argument.
 For example, if you want to launch MANI in `moon.world`, type:

 ```$ roslaunch manisim gazebo.launch world:=moon```

 #### Set the position where MANI is spawned at
-You can define the x, y and/or z position MANI is spawned at when launching Gazebo.
-The default values are x=0, y=0, z=0.2175. _If z was 0, MANI would be placed slightly in the ground.
-This is due to the position of MANI's own origin._
+You can define the x-, y- and z-position MANI is spawned at when launching Gazebo.
+The default values are x=0, y=0 and z=0.2175. _(If z was 0, MANI would be placed slightly in the ground of empty.world.
+This is due to the position of MANI's own origin.)_

 You can set each coordinate individually.
 For example, to set x=5, type:

 ```$ roslaunch manisim gazebo.launch x:=5```

 You can also set them all together.
 The order doesn't matter here:

 ```$ roslaunch manisim gazebo.launch y:=3.2 x:=5 world:=moon z:=1```

 ## Gazebo Integration